Shakti Kapoor Has A FUNNY Reaction To Reports Of Daughter Shraddha's Wedding With Rohan Shrestha!

 Wedding Bells For Shraddha Kapoor-Rohan Shrestha?

 A Mumbai Mirror report stated that Shraddha and Rohan are planning to tie the knot by 2020.
-It also read that the preps for the wedding have already started and Shraddha's mother, Shivangi Kapoor is coming up with a lot of ideas about the wedding.
+It also read that the preps for the wedding have already started and Shraddha's mother, Shivangi Kapoor is coming up with a lot of ideas for the wedding.

 Please Don't Forget To Invite Me Too, Says Shakti Kapoor